quicwg/ops-drafts/draft-ietf-quic-applicability.md

 QUIC probing packets, which can be sent on multiple paths at once, are used to perform address validation as well as measure path characteristics as input for the switching decision.
-Probing packets cannot carry application data but can be used together with padding frames in which case they account for congestion control limits on the new path.
-Application may have an interest in learning such path characteristic in order to impact the switch decision.
+Probing packets cannot carry application data but endpoints can use information about their receipt as input to congestion control for that path.
+Applications could use information learned from probing to inform a decisions to switch paths.

 Only the client can actively migrate in version 1 of QUIC.
 However, servers can indicate during the handshake that they prefer to transfer the connection to a